renovatebot/renovate/docs/usage/configuration-options.md

 If you have any questions about the config options, or want to get help/feedback about a config, go to the [discussions tab in the Renovate repository](https://github.com/renovatebot/renovate/discussions) and start a new "config help" discussion.
 We will do our best to answer your question(s).

-A `subtype` in the configuration table specifies what type you're allowed to use within the main element.
+A `subtype` in the configuration table specifies what type you are allowed to use within the main element.

 If a config option has a `parent` defined, it means it's only allowed to configure it within an object with the parent name, such as `packageRules` or `hostRules`.